Reader’s Digest: Rise and Fall of a Publishing Giant

 - 9 min read

-Before the Digest: A Wounded Soldier and a Library Card
+Before the Reader's Digest: A Wounded Soldier and a Library Card

-Before launching Reader’s Digest, American DeWitt Wallace born in 1889 had been at University of California Berkeley, he then worked on farming magazines.
-As a soldier in World War I he was seriously wounded (shrapnel in both legs) in France, spending four months in a French hospital, and then when returning to America spent a long convalescence at the Minneapolis Public Library, where he began reading and editing down interesting magazine articles.
+Before launching Reader’s Digest, American DeWitt Wallace, born in 1889, attended the University of California, Berkeley.
+He also worked on farming magazines.
+As a soldier in World War I, he suffered serious wounds in France and spent four months in a French hospital.
+Upon returning to America, he convalesced at the Minneapolis Public Library, where he began reading and editing interesting magazine articles.
 This sharp scissor work sparked the idea that would eventually become his life's work.
-He saw a publication that would collect and condense the best magazine writing into one accessible monthly volume.
+He envisioned a publication that would collect and condense the best magazine writing into one accessible monthly volume.

-Lila Bell Acheson, whom he married in 1921, was an editor in her own right, intelligent, supportive, and business-savvy.
+Lila Bell Acheson, who he married in 1921, was an editor in her own right—intelligent, supportive, and business-savvy.
 The pair shared a passion for accessible knowledge and uplifting content.
-Together, they set about turning DeWitt’s vision into reality.
-In 1922, they launched the first issue of Reader’s Digest from a basement office in Greenwich Village, allegedly from beneath a speakeasy.
-It was a fittingly clandestine setting for a quietly radical publishing venture.
-Above them, the flappers and bootleggers of the Roaring drank gin out of teacups and danced the Charleston; below, a new kind of magazine was being born.
+Together, they worked to turn DeWitt’s vision into reality.
+In 1922, they launched the first issue of Reader’s Digest from a basement office in Greenwich Village.
+Allegedly, this was beneath a speakeasy, a fittingly clandestine setting for a quietly radical publishing venture.
+Above them, the flappers and bootleggers of the Roaring Twenties drank gin out of teacups and danced the Charleston; below, a new kind of magazine was being born.

 The Gatsby Connection: Two Dreams from One Town

-It’s worth saying that 1922 was also the year F. Scott Fitzgerald set The Great Gatsby, a novel of illusions, reinventions, and Gatsby-esque dreams that would be published three years later by Scribners.
-And here's the curious coincidence: both Fitzgerald and Wallace came from the same hometown, St. Paul, Minnesota.
-Two very different visions of the American Dream were forged in the same Midwestern city, shaped by war, ambition, and reinvention.
-While Jay Gatsby threw glittering parties on Long Island, the Wallaces were building something quieter but no less audacious: a compact literary revolution for the masses.
+It’s worth noting that 1922 was also the year F. Scott Fitzgerald set The Great Gatsby, a novel of illusions, reinventions, and Gatsby-esque dreams, which would be published three years later by Scribners.
+Here lies a curious coincidence: both Fitzgerald and Wallace hailed from the same hometown, St. Paul, Minnesota.
+Despite their vastly different visions of the American Dream, both were shaped by war, ambition, and reinvention.
+While Jay Gatsby threw glittering parties on Long Island, the Wallaces built something quieter yet no less audacious—a compact literary revolution for the masses.

 Reader's Digest Rewritten, Shortened...Digested